 1. Bundle up and go for a walk.

-In the last two years, we all made it more of a priority to get outside and move our bodies.
+In the last three years, we all made it more of a priority to get outside and move our bodies.
 Why not keep this habit going?
 Hold a competition to see who can get dressed for outdoors the quickest.
 Who can throw a snowball the farthest?

 2. Cosmic Kids Yoga is a great resource for indoor exercise during the winter.